We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 2. Infections: Bacterial or viral infections affecting the stomach or intestines can lead to significant discomfort.

-3. Food Intolerances: Intolerances to certain foods, like lactose or gluten, can cause persistent stomach pain and discomfort.
+3. Food intolerances: Intolerances to certain foods, like lactose or gluten, can cause persistent stomach pain and discomfort.

 4. Constipation: Chronic constipation can result in continuous abdominal pain and bloating.